 19. Cycle Machine

-These sorts of machines work in cycles which are very small and fast.
+These sorts of machines work in cycles that are very small and fast.
 Precise in action, which helps the sewer in achieving tiny details with utmost efficiency.

 Uses: These machines come in various designs, such as button holding, buttonhole sewing, bar tacking, and label-sewing machines.